What Are Steel Piles?

 The pipe pile is a type of steel pile that is circular.
 These piles are designed in such a way they can be driven into the ground, either capped or uncapped, and filled with a hardener such as concrete.
 These steel pipe piles act as friction or end-bearing piles.

-There are two types of steel piles are there
+There are two types of steel piles

 - Open End Piles / Uncapped